Drug Detox Treatment

 Outpatient drug detox

-We have a medical facility onsite with doctors and nursing staff trained in addiction recovery.
-When detoxification begins they will test the urine and blood to get an accurate reading of what substances you have ingested, then take the appropriate medical precautions.
+We have a proper facility with professional staff trained in addiction recovery.
+When detoxification begins they will test the urine and blood to get an accurate reading of what substances you have ingested, then take the appropriate precautions.

 When detox begins, they will treat as many of the unpleasant side effects as possible, but it’s often impossible for them to prevent them.
 The body needs to process the toxic substances and get used to continuing without them, and withdrawal is an inevitable part of this.